stanleymho/CourseProject/README.md

 ### 3.3.
 Usage

-Notice that running sentimentgraph involves plotting a Sentiment Trend Graph with tens of thousands of data points, and it will take a few minutes to display the visualization.
+Notice that running _sentimentgraph_ involves plotting a _Sentiment Trend Graph_ with tens of thousands of data points, and it will take a minute or two to display the visualization.
 Please be patient!

 ```
 # Go to sentimentgraph directory.